withertech/SteamScraper/docs/CONFIGINI.md

 `[main]`, `[<SCRAPING MODULE>]`

 #### nameTemplate="%t"
-By default Skyscraper uses just the title as the game name when generating gamelists for any frontend.
+By default Steamscraper uses just the title as the game name when generating gamelists for any frontend.
 You can change this to suit your personal preference by setting this option.
 It works by replacing certain tokens in the name template with the corresponding data.
 The valid tokens are:

 * `%t`: The game title as returned by the scraping sources without bracket information (see `%b` and `%B` below)
 * `%f`: The game filename without extension and bracket information (see `%b` and `%B` below)